Untitled design-6

 Essentially what this means is every student in every grade is reaching the standard and reaching the outlined goal.

 With vertical alignment, ISB ensures each grade prepares the student for the next grade.
-“There is a purposeful increase in rigor [and challenge] and levels of expectation from year to year,” says Ms. Poulsen.
+“There is a purposeful increase in rigor [and challenge] and levels of expectation from year to year,” said Ms. Poulsen.

 To see how ISB’s curriculum helped this alumni become an award-winning designer, click here to read the story of Austin Li.
 He graduated in 2021 after attending ISB for over 10 years and is now studying Arts, Technology, and the Business of Innovation at the Iovine & Young Academy within the University of Southern California (USC).